fauust/mariadb-pdf/README.md

 "remove_background_media": bool # removes the file icons in some pages

 "notify": bool # sends a little popup upon completion

+"mark_external_links": bool # puts a little icon next to each external link

+"colour_external_links": bool # whether or not to alter the colour of external links

 "external_link_colour": string # modifies the external link colour